JMDKC/jmdkc.github.io/_posts/2020-02-02-conner-dane.md

 ![installation view](/Assets/conner-dane-1.jpg)

 In that music video, Basil was a very young looking 38, shaking her pom poms in the guise of a high school cheerleader.
-But it’s a very different Basil who appears in Breakaway.
-Shot by Conner in moody black and white, via hundreds of flashy jumpcuts, as she sings the titular song, which seems to have been recorded especially for the video, she’s a long way from high school here.
+But it’s a very different star who appears in Breakaway.
+Shot by Conner in moody black and white, via hundreds of flashy jumpcuts, as she sings the titular song, which seems to have been recorded especially for the video, she’s a long way from high school.
 She has great screen presence: I’m not surprised she found fame in music videos in the end, with *Hey Mickey* coming just in time for the launch of MTV in 1981.

 Cleverly, Conner plays us *Breakaway* twice, as Basil, sometimes nude, sometimes not, bops along.
 First, we hear the song as normal; second, played backwards.
 With the soundtrack divorced from normality, we notice that Conner is shooting at different frame rates, occasionally whiting the screen out when cutting, lending his muse a spectral, uncanny quality.